This article is for international entrepreneurs and business owners from outside Ireland who are looking to establish a company presence in Ireland.

 Obtaining Your IPN During Incorporation

-If you need to obtain an IPN for yourself or any directors/shareholders of your new Irish company, you can do so seamlessly during our incorporation process.
+If you need to obtain an IPN for yourself or any directors/shareholders of your new Irish company, you can do so during our incorporation process.

 Our Service and Fee Structure

-For this service, we charge €150 + VAT (if applicable) per person requiring an IPN.
+For this service, we charge €75 + VAT (if applicable) per person requiring an IPN.

 The IPN can be used for any future business activities in Ireland, making it a valuable long-term asset for international entrepreneurs.